 They followed the Headmistress through the castle and up to the seventh floor.
 There was a tapestry of Merlin himself hanging on the wall when she stopped.
 "Persnickety."
 The tapestry raised itself on one side and the door popped open behind.
 "Well, come on then."

 "It is important for the children to see you all as role models for more than just being War heroes.
-We're going to call you the Wulfric House in honor of Dumbledore and your mascot will be the phoenix.
-We've informed Madame Malkin's so she can sew new robes for you."
+We are going to call you the Wulfric House in honor of Dumbledore and your mascot will be the phoenix.
+We have informed Madame Malkin's so that she can sew new robes for you."

 Malfoy rolled his eyes.
 How very Gryffindor and Hufflepuff.
 Hermione glared at him.
 "There are six rooms and two bathrooms for you all to explore.
 Mr. Malfoy and Miss Granger, if you would follow me," McGonagall said, turning and waving them along.

 She pushed through a door with a large phoenix burned into the wood.
 They followed her down a brief hall and into another, smaller Common Room.
 "I trust you can both live alongside one another without there being any problems?" she asked, looking solely at the blond wizard before her.

 He shrugged and gave her a defensive look.
 "I'm just trying not to go to Azkaban."

 The headmistress seemed pleased with his answer and she gestured toward two wooden doors and a conjoining bathroom between.
 Malfoy looked into the one with 'Head Boy' burned into the door.
 He wrinkled his nose.
 Even the bedding was purple.
 No matter, as soon as he was settled in, he would magic them to another color.